-Someone posts a status on Facebook about how he becomes a successful marketer.
+Someone posts a status on Facebook about how he became a successful marketer.
 Or a composer unfolds the story behind her latest song in a vlog on Youtube.
 Both of these cases are storytelling.
 More precisely, they’re social media storytelling.

 Social media storytelling is the process of using social media platforms to tell stories about your brand, products, or whatever to captivate your audience.

 They typically convey some sort of moral lesson, thoughts, beliefs, or philosophy about the world and human beings.
-Storytelling, in a social media marketing sense, is not an exception.
+Storytelling, in social media marketing, is not an exception.

 It shows how people around the world are trying to help healthcare workers.
-It encourages people to stay quarantined and maintain social-distancing to restrict the spread of Coronavirus.
+It encourages people to stay quarantined and maintain social distancing to restrict the spread of Coronavirus.

-Why social media storytelling is important?
+Why is social media storytelling important?

-Connecting with other people is one of the highest forms of human beings’ communication.
+Connecting with other people is one of the highest forms of communication.
 And good storytelling is the key to it.
-If you’re telling a story and another person engaged in it, you two are in sync with each other.
+If you’re telling a story and another person is engaged in it, you two are in sync with each other.

 Storytelling has psychological superpowers which make it a powerful marketing tool:

 - Action: The connection and emotion that stories arouse don’t just pull on our heartstrings; they can influence our behavior substantially.
-A series of experiments by the neuroeconomist Paul Zak proved the fact.
+A series of experiments by the neuro-economist Paul Zak proved the fact.
 People who watched a video about an ill boy had higher levels of oxytocin in their brain that made them more inclined to donate money to a stranger.

 - Value: Stories do elicit our emotions, sympathy, and actions.
 More than that, stories have a substantial influence on our perceiving the value of something.
 Brands can add more subjective value to their products with invented stories.
-This theoretical conclusion was already signified by the Significant Objects Project.

 How to do storytelling on social media platforms?